-Monitoring Global and U.S. Temperatures at NOAA's National Climatic Data Center
+Monitoring Global and U.S. Temperatures at NOAA's National Centers for Environmental Information

 There are several factors that are important in monitoring global or U.S. temperature: quality of raw observations, length of record of observations, and the analysis methods used to transform raw data into reliable climate data records by removing existing biases from the data.
 An additional process takes the multiple climate data records and creates U.S. or global average temperatures.

 Q1: Is the U.S. Surface Temperature Record Reliable?